 Employee separations are generally classified as voluntary (initiated by the employee) or involuntary (initiated by the Authority).
 Employees who voluntarily separate from employment are asked to give two weeks' prior notice.
 More notice is appreciated when possible.
-Notice must be given in writing to your immediate supervisor or the CEO.
+Notice must be given in writing to your the immediate supervisor or the CEO.
 The Authority reserves the right to accelerate the notice period of resignation in the sole discretion of the CEO.

 Separated employees will be paid for all time worked until their last day of employment after which time they will generally not receive any additional pay or benefits.
-Payment for accrued Vacation or Sick time are addressed in those sections of this handbook.
+Payment for accrued Vacation or Sick time are addressed in those sections of this Handbook.
 Voluntarily separated employees are given their final paycheck on the next regularly scheduled payday.
 Employees who are involuntarily discharged are given their final paycheck no later than the next business day following the discharge.
 Any proposed severance agreement related to a separating employee is subject to the approval of the Board of Directors and to any State and federal laws and regulations in this regard.

-Employees are required to return all Authority property, including but not limited to computers, cell phones, handbooks, beepers, ID cards, parking passes and keys to the CEO on or before their last day of work.
+Employees are required to return all Authority property, including but not limited to computers, cell phones, electronic equipment (such as monitors, keyboards, cords, cables, chargers, cases, etc.), handbooks, beepers, ID cards, parking passes and keys to the CEO on or before their last day of work.